Fadwah123/Nmap-Wireshark/README.md

 Nmap and wireshark:
 Firstly I installed both nmap and wireshark.
-Dis a TCP SYN scan by running the cmd "nmap -sS 192.168.56.1" I got the output as attached in the screenshots session.
+Did a TCP SYN scan by running the cmd "nmap -sS 192.168.56.1" I got the output as attached in the screenshots session.
 Learnt what open ports are:Open ports = attack surface